-You’ll need a driving licence for most jobs, and a firearms certificate or shotgun certificate for some jobs.
+You'll need to have a full driving licence and for some jobs you'll need a firearms or shotgun certificate .

 Career Path and Progression